WatsonLab/KOunt/README.md

 * `combined_bdg` the path to the KOunt database bedGraph file (default: "KOunt_databases/KO_RNA_DI_1.0.bedgraph")<br />
 * `kallisto` the path to the KOunt kallisto reference (default: "KOunt_databases/KO_RNA_kallisto_1.0")
 * `outdir` the path to the output directory (default: "out/")<br />

+The read ids in the trimmed reads are shortened up to the first space and /1 or /2 added to the end if not already present.
+By default the read ids are compared to ensure all ids are unique but this can be changed if you're sure they will be
+* `checking_fqs` running fastq_utils to check that the read ids are unique and the fastq is valid (default: "").
+Change to "#" if not checking
+* `not_checking_fqs` not running fastq_utils on the reads (default: "#").
+Change to "" if checking

 The abundance of proteins that KofamScan annotates with multiple KOs can either be split between the KOs or summed with all other proteins with multiple hits into 'Multiples'
 * `splitting_multiples` splitting proteins between their KO hits (default: "").
 Change to "#" if grouping multiples